Top California Mesothelioma Cancer Centers

 UCSF Helen Diller Family Comprehensive Cancer Center

-Mesothelioma patients in California visit UCLA Jonsson Comprehensive Cancer Center in Los Angeles to access new clinical trials and some of the best multidisciplinary care in the state.
+UCLA Jonsson Comprehensive Cancer Center in Los Angeles has new mesothelioma clinical trials.
+It offers some of the best multidisciplinary care in the state.

-Military veterans in California can receive excellent care covered by the U.S. Department of Veterans Affairs at West Los Angeles VA Medical Center.
+Military veterans in California can get excellent care covered by the U.S. Department of Veterans Affairs.
+West Los Angeles VA Medical Center offers mesothelioma treatment.

 California Doctors Who Treat Mesothelioma

-Pleural mesothelioma patients in Southern California have close access to Cameron, one of the nation’s most respected thoracic surgeons.
+Southern California residents have close access to Dr. Robert Cameron, one of the nation’s most respected thoracic surgeons.

 Dr. W. Charles Conway in Santa Barbara is an expert in treating peritoneal mesothelioma.
-He performs cytoreductive surgery with heated chemotherapy, known as HIPEC, which is the most effective treatment option for the cancer.
+He performs cytoreductive surgery with heated chemotherapy.
+It is the most effective treatment option for peritoneal mesothelioma.

 Top California Mesothelioma Doctors